Terms and Conditions [updated 08.09.23]

 10.4 Neither party shall be responsible for any loss, destruction, alteration or disclosure of Confidential Information caused by any third party.

-10.5 The Customer acknowledges that details of the Services, and the results of any performance tests of the Services, constitute the Supplier’s Confidential Information.
+10.5 The Customer acknowledges that details of the Services, their design and formatting, the results of any performance tests of the Services and any data outputted by the Subscription Services constitute the Supplier’s Confidential Information.
+The fact that elements of the Supplier’s Confidential Information may be publicly available (for example a published tender opportunity) does not render any non-publicly available elements non-confidential.

 10.6 The Supplier acknowledges that the Customer Data is the Confidential Information of the Customer.

-10.7 This clause 11 shall survive termination of this agreement, however arising.
+10.7 This clause 10 shall survive termination of this Agreement, however arising.

-11.1 The Customer shall defend, indemnify and hold harmless the Supplier against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with the Customer’s use of the Services, provided that:
+11.1 The Customer shall defend, indemnify and hold harmless the Supplier against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with the Customer’s use of the Services other than in accordance with this Agreement, provided that:

 (a) the Customer is given prompt notice of any such claim;